CategoriesArchitecture Tourism

 • Restoration of intricate calligraphy and decorative motifs.

-• Maintenance of the mosque’s vast courtyard capable of holding over 100,000 worshippers.
+• Maintenance of the Badshahi Masjid’s vast courtyard, capable of holding over 100,000 worshippers.

 • Today, the mosque serves both as a place of worship and a major cultural and tourist attraction.